cdapio/cdap/cdap-docs/hydrator-manual/source/glossary.rst

       editor of pipelines.

    Cask Hydrator Studio
       A visual editor for the configuring and previewing of pipelines.
-It
-      includes: drag-and-drop plugins, such as sources, transformations, and sinks; naming and validating of a pipeline; previewing the running of the pipeline with a [subset?] of the data.
+It includes: drag-and-drop plugins, such as sources, transformations, and sinks; naming and validating of a pipeline.

    Data Pipeline
       *[To be completed]*

    ETL
-      Abbreviation for *extract,* *transform,* and *load* of data.
+      Abbreviation for *extract,* *transform,* and *loading* of data.

    ETL Application
       A CDAP application that performs ETL, such as a Hydrator Pipeline.